 Traditional seasonal tipples include ponche, a fruit-punch spiked with rum; and rompope—eggnog.
 Tequila and mezcal, champagne, and sparkling cider (sidra) are also firm favorites for New Year celebrations here.

 The Guadalupe-Reyes festive period continues

 With party-goers well-fed and properly watered, and grapes scoffed at the stroke of midnight, a ritual of hugs and kisses begins, in line with Mexican social etiquette, before dancing and music continues into the early hours and, for some, through to daybreak on January 1st.

-Following the year-end climax celebrations, Mexico’s festivities continue into the New Year: the Guadalupe-Reyes festive period continues until January 6th, King’s Day, or Epiphany.
+Following the year-end climax celebrations, Mexico’s festivities continue into the New Year: the Guadalupe-Reyes festive period that begins with Dia de Guadalupe on December 12th, continues until January 6th, King’s Day, or Epiphany.

 Mexico in your inbox